 - by The Olive Oil Source Kitchen

 We’ve always known that olive oil makes an excellent alternative to butter in many cake recipes, but this particular “take on cake” makes the most of seasonally-fresh citrus, like blood oranges, and one of our favorite flavored olive oils, .
-Our inspiration to recreate this delightful dessert came from two events: first, we’ll be introducing a new organic version of this oil in the coming month; and second, a recent posting on smittenkitchen.com featured a version of this recipe adapted from noted cookbook author, Melissa Clark.
-We thought it pure kismet.
-We also found that the flavor of this great cake recipe really intensified with the switch to our smooth, flavorful blood orange olive oil.
-And topping a slice off with flavored whipping cream gave us yet another chance to experiment with last month’s featured ingredient, .
+We found that the flavor of this great cake recipe really intensifies with the switch to our smooth, flavorful blood orange olive oil.
+And topping a slice off with flavored whipping cream gives us yet another chance to experiment with last month’s featured ingredient, .

 Blood Orange Olive Oil Cake

 Adapted from smittenkitchen.com and In the Kitchen with a Good Appetite

 Butter for greasing pan

 3 blood oranges

 1 cup (200 grams or 7 ounces) sugar